 Based on my extensive time eating and drinking around Plymouth and so you don’t have to, here are 10 of my favourite independent coffee shops in Plymouth that everyone should visit if you ever find yourselves in Plymouth.
 Be warned that you may feel particularly hungry after reading this post!

 #1.
 Rumpus Cosy

 Rumpus Cosy is without a doubt one of my favourite quirky cafes in Plymouth, with mismatched cups and saucers and a delightful offering of drinks and delicious cakes, there’s something for everyone to enjoy.
 Their hot chocolates are amazing and are presented so well (see above), the marshmallows even come in a tiny plant pot – so cute!
 I just love little touches like this and it makes the place super Instagrammable (definitely a word!!).
-One of the Plymouth Blog Meets was also held here, which can read more about here.
+One of the Plymouth Blog Meets was also held here and it made the most perfect setting for it.

 #3.
 The Boathouse Cafe

 Recently done up, The Boathouse Cafe is situated on the Barbican and has the most perfect view of the yachts in the harbour.
 They have a full menu and are often open late into the evening.
 This is a lovely place to stop off for a warm or cold drink whatever the weather.

 Prime Cafe Bar is without a doubt one of my favourite cafe finds from 2016, and it’s not a place that many people know about.
 It’s tucked away in Ebrington street which since the arrival of some new cafes I’ve never even visited before, and I had definitely been missing out.
 Ebrington street is really up and coming in Plymouth with a bit of an edgy vibe to it.